Skip to main content

 }]

-dataset = PyTorchDataset.ApertureDBDataset(db, query)
+dataset = PyTorchDataset.ApertureDBDataset(client, query)

 print("Total Images in dataloader:", len(dataset))